 - Group and individual therapy using cognitive behavioral therapy, dialectical behavior therapy, and other evidence-based techniques

 - Twice daily meal practice with support from clinicians and dietitians

 - Family therapy and eating disorder education, including weekly family support groups

 - Medication management as needed

-- Holistic practices such as yoga, reiki, art therapy and meditation
+- Holistic practices such as yoga, reiki and meditation

 Please see the sample PHP schedule below to get an idea of how your child’s day will be structured in treatment.